 Lisa: Honestly, I prefer just “mom.”
 In the same respect, I prefer my daughter’s other moms to be referred to as mom — not adoptive moms.
 I understand the need at times to clarify a situation, but at the end of the day, I am just a mom.

 Sarah: I identify as a birth mother; I correct people who say “mother” because that’s not how I identify.
 I feel it’s totally valid for other women to use whatever term feels right to them.
 I do correct people who say “natural mother” or “real mother” because I think it’s wrong and hurtful.

-ADOPTIVE PARENT TAKEAWAY: Whatever adjective you put in front of “mother,” unless you’re a single father, your child has two or more.
+ADOPTIVE PARENT TAKEAWAY: Whatever adjective you put in front of “mother,” unless you’re a single father or a partner in a two-father family, your child has two or more.
 Adoptive or birth, we both exist, we both have intrinsic value in our child’s life.
-The day-to-day interactions may differ, but, to borrow from Lisa, at the end of the day, we are all just moms — moms who love our kids.
+The day-to-day interactions may differ, but, to borrow from Lisa, at the end of the day, my child’s birth mom and I are both just moms — moms who love our kids.

 COPING WITH THE PAIN

 Margaret: I haven’t hit that turning point yet.
 I hope eventually there will be one, when I’ll finally have a week, and longer, of not crying over this.
 Working in a grocery store I see parents with their kids all the time.
 Some days, seeing a baby hurts, other days, it can make me happy.
 The one thing that affected me the most was when my sister visited with her daughter for a couple of days; parents set up a crib for the baby in my room.

 Courtney Chatterton: There have been times when I’m visiting and my daughter is very upset.
 It breaks your heart having to leave on that note, feeling like there isn’t anything you could really do about it.
 Most of the time, I feel overwhelmingly proud to see her in the life that I wanted her to have.